 Kawasaki GPZ500S

-According to pedallers.com, the GPZ500 is the fastest of the old parrellel twin commuters (CB500, GS500, ER5), and just a reliable as the courier favourite Honda CB500.
+The GPZ500 is the fastest of the old parallel twin commuters (CB500, GS500, ER5), and just a reliable as the courier favourite Honda CB500.
 It’s a bit long in the tooth now with the last ‘new’ models being over 15 years old, but it’s a hoot to ride, and cheap to maintain and insure.

 What makes this great for shorter riders is that the seat height is just 775mm (30.5″), meaning all but the shortest of riders should comfortably beable to get their feet down.
 What’s more the seat is very narrow, and the reach to the bars is reletively short.
 Added that, the bike weighs in at just 176kg, making it easily manouverable around town.